-Shielded vs Unshielded Cable
+Shielded vs. Unshielded Cable

 Written by Don Schultz, Networking Consultant & trueCABLE Customer

 Many people installing data networking cable wonder if standard unshielded cable (UTP) is good enough, or if higher-end shielded cable (FTP) is necessary.
 Generally, unshielded cable will serve your purposes well.
+Let’s take a look at the similarities and differences of shielded vs. unshielded cables.

 SIMILARITIESBoth types of cable: